mdn/content/files/en-us/web/css/anchor/index.md

 - `<anchor-element>` {{optional_inline}}

-  - : The {{cssxref("anchor-name")}} set on the anchor element you want to position an element relative to.
-If omitted, the positioned element is positioned relative to the anchor referenced by its {{cssxref("position-anchor")}} property, or its implicit anchor if it has one.
+  - : The [`anchor-name`](/en-US/docs/Web/CSS/anchor-name) property value of the anchor element you want to position the element's side relative to.
+This is a `<dashed-ident>` value.
+If omitted, the element's **default anchor** is used.
+This is the anchor referenced in its [`position-anchor`](/en-US/docs/Web/CSS/position-anchor) property, or associated with the element via the [`anchor`](/en-US/docs/Web/HTML/Global_attributes/anchor) HTML attribute.

 - `<anchor-side>`

-  - : Specifies the side of the anchor element that the side of the positioned element denoted by the inset property will be positioned relative to.
+  - : Specifies the position relative to a side, or sides, of the anchor.
+If a physical or logical value is used that is not on the same axis as the inset property on which `anchor()` is set, the fallback value is used.
 Valid values include:

     - `top`
       - : The top of the anchor element.